P2C Math Bridge

 Bridge provides a solid foundation for students in preparation for high school math courses.

-Unlike traditional interventions, it features:
+Unlike traditional math interventions, Bridge features:

-- Age-appropriate content: Bridge lessons engage high school students by connecting math to real-world careers, making it relevant to their experiences and perspectives.
+Bridge lessons engage high school students by connecting math to real-world careers, making it relevant to their experiences and perspectives.

 # of Lessons: 175 lessons